The French government intends to abolish the taxe d’habitation, but just how such a profound change is to be funded remains unclear.

 The proceeds of the tax amount to around €20 billion a year to the local authorities.

-The process of abolition will begin this year, when around 30% of households with an income below a maximum threshold will be exempt.
+The process of abolition will begin this year, there will be a reduction of 30% in the tax bill for households with an income below a maximum threshold

 - Single persons whose net taxable income does not exceed €27K;